BenB-01/Software_Quality/README.md

 - '-a', '--attempts':
   - type=int
-  - Number of attempts to execute tool in case of a connection error.
+  - Number of attempts to execute tool.
+Limits re-tries of the tool execution in case of connection errors.
   - default=3

 ## ❓ Detailed setup information